What is RHA?

 🔗 Pillar 3: UNITE▼

-🏡 Hall Councils
+🏡 Community Councils

 🦃 Classic Campus-Wide Events

 Maybe you know RHA best for the classic events we bring to campus every year!
 For a number of years in the early 2010s, RHA hosted an annual Casino Night Tournament, where residents could play blackjack, poker, and more with other residents, earning prizes with their earnings.
 Resident Appreciation has gone through multiple iterations of the years—from Resident Appreciation Day to Resident Appreciation Week to Rezfest—but has always centered around giving back to residents each year, whether it’s through free meal vouchers, custom Coke bottles, free slices of pizza, or a great time bouncing around on inflatables on Tech Green.
-More recently, our “Music & Mocktails,” ”Putting the Thanks in Thanksgiving,” and “GT Unite” events have become RHA staples.
+More recently, our “Music & Mocktails,” ”Give Thanks,” and “GT Unite” events have become RHA staples.

 Other recent campus-wide events have included: